-Major reform has swept through occupational pension provision and it will affect every employer in the UK.
-Every business is being obliged to auto-enrol and contribute to their employees' pension schemes, with the final phase due for completion in February 2018.
+Major reform has swept through occupational pension provision and it affects every employer in the UK.
+Every business is obliged to auto-enrol and contribute to eligible employees' pension schemes.

 Companies that fail to comply can face tough penalties, so now is the time to set up an occupational plan.
-If you do not already provide a pension scheme, you must identify a scheme which you can use to fulfil your duties as soon as the changes affect you.
+If you do not already provide a pension scheme, you must identify a scheme which you can use to fulfil your duties.

 There is no escaping the cost of providing occupational pensions, but retirement schemes can deliver a number of benefits.

 Providing a pension scheme will help you comply with the law